View on GitHub

 client <json_file> Instructs the server to play a new JSON file

-client <json_file> --verbose Instructs to play with detailed status messages
+client <json_file> --verbose Instructs playback with detailed status messages

 client --stop Instructs the server to stop playback